tamedu/csa-on-blockchain/README.md

 AFTD is just one example, I would like to find effecient ways to define and estimate below metrics that I assumed they are essential to maintain a healthy CSA.

 ### Consumer-Produce Relationship Metrics
 #### Consumer-Produce Relationship Quality (CPRQ) Metric
+[TODO] Think/find a way to estimate CPRQ
 #### Consumer-Produce Risk and Benefit Sharing (CPRB) Metric
+[TODO] Think/find a way to estimate CPRB

 ### Localization Metrics

-### Avergage Farm-to-Table Distance (AFTD) Metric
+#### Avergage Farm-to-Table Distance (AFTD) Metric
 Explained above

+[TODO] Think/find more Localization Metrics

 ### Social Impact Metrics
+[TODO] Think/find Social Impact Metrics

 ### Environmental Impact Metrics

-They can be a combination of total carbon reduction and plus others _(need to find out more relevant metrics)_
+They can be a combination of total carbon reduction and plus others
+#### Carbon Reduction Metric
+[TODO] Think/find Environmental Impact Metrics

 ## Implementations
 Despite the principles are the same, implementations are vary from country to country or even region to region.
 The platfrom (csa-on-blockchain) should have multiple implementation schemes, let communities choose the one that suitable for them, and listen to the communities to enhance existing ones / or add more.